Chrispa (album)

 Chrispa (Greek: Χρύσπα) is the second and selftitled studio album by Greek singer Chrispa.
-It was released on 6 December 2004 by Minos EMI in Greece, selling 15,000 units.
+It was released on 6 December 2004 by Minos EMI in Greece, selling over 15,000 units.
 The album was re-released as 100% on 7 December 2005, one year later, containing a new song by Pegasus, three remixes and a bonus DVD.
-With its re-release, it received gold certification, selling over 25,000 units.
+With its re-release, it received gold certification, surpassing another 15,000 units.